 To all current and returning students:

 Please note that the Fifth Avenue garage is closed at 12am.
 There is no overnight parking in the Fifth Avenue garage.
 Overnight parking is allowed in the White Street garage and the Westside garage.
+There is no parking allowed on the roof of either garage after 11pm.

 Visitor parking is only allowed in the Old Main Visitor Parking Lot and the front lot at University Hall and on the Westside Campus on University Boulevard.
 Students, staff and faculty are not permitted to park in designated visitor parking areas.
 If a visitor is going to be more than one hour in the Old Main Visitor Parking Lot, a temporary permit must be obtained from the Police Department on Roberts Avenue.